 2) current agriculture finance issues including consolidation in agriculture industries, crop subsidies and the federal agricultural regulatory process."

 Consensus meetings of local/state study committees were held in March and April 2014 and results submitted to the LWVUS study.
 LWVUS issued a revised position statement (May 2014) based on the results of nationwide consensus meetings.
 See below.

-On this site, we will post additional articles and links to current events or NH-specific aspects of agriculture.
+On this site, we will post additional articles and links to current events or NH-specific aspects of agriculture and food safety.

 All League members are encouraged to become informed on this topic.

 Quad States conference (April 27-28, 2013) had as its guest speaker Prof. John E. Carroll of UNH.
 He is the author of several books about NH and New England agriculture.
 Attendees were excited to begin the study!